chrinsj/chrinsj/README.md

 # 💫 About Me:
 Hi.
-I am Chris Groen and I am a Software Engineering student.
+I am Chris and I am a Software Engineering student.

 ## 🌐 Socials: